 Results that matter

-When Fitbit ran an A/B test using LiveRamp’s identifier vs. third-party cookies, it doubled its ROAS, decreased cost-per-page-view by 34%, and increased average order value by 13%.
+When a health and fitness technology brand ran an A/B test using LiveRamp’s identifier vs. third-party cookies, it doubled its ROAS, decreased cost-per-page-view by 34%, and increased average order value by 13%.
 Additionally, a major consumer electronics manufacturer who conducted a similar A/B test on desktop saw an 104% increase in ROAS.

 Our early analysis also shows that on average, publishers are seeing meaningful improvement in the revenue they can realize for their advertising inventory.
 On Chrome, for example, yields increased by 50% through ATS.
 On browsers that currently block cookies, the impact has been even greater—up to 375% yield improvement on Safari.

 It’s been a busy year at LiveRamp, and as the countdown to 2022 continues, we aren’t resting on our laurels.
 The following is a short list of initiatives we’re working on:

 - Continuing our ATS rollout across display, mobile in-app, and connected TV